annashamsili/annashamsili/README.md

 👋 Hi, I’m Anna, @annashamsili.
 A social data scientist with a digital humanities background.

-👀 Interested in alternative futures and digital socilogy.
-My topics include sex and gender online, digital activism, and grief and technology.
+👀 Interested in alternative futures and digital sociology.

-🌱 I’m currently learning Python and Javascript, specifically three.js
+🌱 I work in Python but am exploring R, and interested in web-based formats.

 💞️ I’m looking to collaborate on projects with a sociological angle, and/or related to CURSOR (cursormag.net)